Mozambique

 km2

-More than a third of the country lives without clean water, and six in ten have no decent toilet.
+Around 40% of the population lives without clean water close to home, and two thirds have no decent toilet of their own.
 Dangerous diarrhoeal diseases are common, and high levels of poverty make building and maintaining services difficult.
 The government needs support to make its commitments and plans a reality.

-We help the poorest people across Mozambique to understand and claim their rights to services.
+We help people living in poverty across Mozambique to understand and claim their rights to services.
 We also give training and share our experience with local governments and businesses to build systems that last.
 Together, we will make clean water, decent toilets and good hygiene normal for everyone.

-children under five die every year from diarrhoea.
+children under five the age of die every year from diarrhoea

 A cleaner, healthier future